robotpilot/turtlebot3_wiki/docs/source/applications.rst

 TurtleBot Follower Demo
 -----------------------

 ..
 NOTE:: The robot follower demo was implemented using only HLS-LFCD LDS, a classification algorithm is used based on previous fitting with samples of person and obstacles positions to take actions.
-It follows someone in front of the robot inside the 1 meter range and 140 degrees.
+It follows someone in front of the robot inside the 0.5 meter range and 140 degrees.

+..
+NOTE:: Running the follower demo in an area with obstacles may not work well.
+Therefore, we recommend that you run in a wide area without obstacles.

+..
+NOTE:: Before we start the demo, we have some code changes.
+Not in [``Remote PC``] but in [``TurtleBot``]. changing the base scan to odom in the laidr launch file of TurtleBot3. just like this <param name = "frame_id" value = "odom" />.

 ..
 NOTE::  Turtlebot Follower Demo requires scikit-learn, NumPy and ScyPy packages.
 So follower demo requires to install python.